kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 ## Design Details

 This enhancement introduces a `shared` field within the `BasicDevice` of the ResourceSlice to mark whether the device is a shared device.
-A shared device can be assigned to more than one claim if it satisfies the request.
+The shared device can be assigned to more than one claim if it satisfies the request.
+User needs to explicitly add the select condition device.shared to identify whether to select the shared device or not.

-The enhancement also adds a `consumable` and `ConsumeConstraint` field to `DeviceCapacity` to specify whether the capacity is consumable or not and to specify constraints of the consumable capacity request.
+The enhancement also adds a `consumable`  field to `DeviceCapacity`.
+This field is used to identify the capacity which has a limited quantity and to specify consumable conditions.
+If the consumable field is not empty.
+Either one of the consumable conditions must be defined with default consumed value.

 Users can define specific per-device resource requests through the newly added `CapacityRequest` field in the `DeviceRequest`.
 `Requests` of `CapacityRequest` is used for verifying minimum device capacity.
 If the capacity is consumable, the amount available for allocation is determined by subtracting the aggregated allocation results of current claims from the device's capacity as defined in the resource slice.
 The subtracted amount will be used solely by the allocator and will not be reflected in the resource slice.
+The subtracted amount is calculated based on the consumable conditions and will round the requested capacity up to the nearest valid amount under those conditions.
+If users do not specify a capacity request for consumable capacity, the default consumed value will be applied.

 A shared device can only be allocated once its consumability has been verified and its attributes match the request's selectors and constraints.
 The newly added `capacity` field in the `DeviceRequestAllocationResult` will be set when the allocation is successful.
-However, claims from the same pod cannot allocate shares from the same shared device.

-User needs to explicitly add the select condition device.shared to identify whether to select the shared device or not.

 ### API enhancement
 To enable this enhancement, the following API updates are proposed.